Disneyland: Tickets

 From Disneyland's opening day until 1982, the price of the attractions was in addition to the price of park admission.
 Guests paid a small admission fee to get into the park, but admission to most of the rides and attractions required guests to purchase tickets, either individually or in a book, that consisted of several coupons, initially labeled "A" through "C".
 "A" coupons allowed admission to the smaller rides and attractions such as the Main Street Vehicles, whereas "C" coupons were used for the most common attractions like Peter Pan's Flight, or the Mad Tea Party.
 As more thrilling rides were introduced, such as the Disneyland Monorail or the Matterhorn Bobsleds, "D" and then eventually "E" coupons were introduced.
 Coupons could be combined to equal the equivalent of another ticket (e.g., two "A" tickets equal one "B" ticket).
-The term E ticket attraction is still used to refer to these most in-demand attractions, even though the coupons themselves are long consigned to history.
+The term E ticket attraction is still used to refer to these most in-demand attractions, though the coupons themselves are no longer used.

 Disneyland later featured a "Keys to the Kingdom" booklet of tickets, which consisted of 10 unvalued coupons sold for a single flat rate.
 These coupons could be used for any attraction regardless of its regular value.